victoriaportugal/victoriaportugal/README.md

 ### Hello World! 👋

-"My name is Victória Portugal, I'm from Brazil (🇧🇷).
+My name is Victória Portugal, I'm from Brazil (🇧🇷).
 I started my career as a software developer and have been exploring Data Science and Analytics since 2023.
-Currently, I enjoy diving deeper into data science concepts and working on personal projects, which I share here. :)"
+Currently, I enjoy diving deeper into data science concepts and working on personal projects, which I share here. :)

 ![Hello, Simpsons!](https://media.giphy.com/media/ASd0Ukj0y3qMM/giphy.gif)